luisgongod/flamed/README.md

 ## Roadmap

-- adding wii nunchakus to sender-node
-- adding buttons to sender-node
-- prepare  "adjuster" in Chataigne and OSCTouch
+- Refactor all to Int values (forget about mapping)
+- Use Devkit one as receiver. (reliability)

 ## Ideas